fullstack-network/group-project-contest-1/README.md

 Mentoring will also include 1H of hands-on mentoring with the team members.
 You can bring your questions/comments and we get through them to solve problems.

-We will star the project together and discuss how we make it happen in the most efficient way.
+We will start the project together and discuss how we make it happen in the most efficient way.

 ## Prize